ietf-wg-cellar/ebml-specification/specification.markdown

 Within an expression of a float range, as in an integer range, the `-` (hyphen) character is the separator between the minimal and maximum value permitted by the range.
 Hexadecimal Floating-Point Constants also use a `-` (hyphen) when indicating a negative binary power.
 Within a float range, when a `-` (hyphen) is immediately preceded by a letter `p`, then the `-` (hyphen) is a part of the Hexadecimal Floating-Point Constant which notes negative binary power.
 Within a float range, when a `-` (hyphen) is not immediately preceded by a letter `p`, then the `-` (hyphen) represents the separator between the minimal and maximum value permitted by the range.

-### Note on the Use of default attributes to define Mandatory EBML Elements
+### Note on the use of default attributes to define Mandatory EBML Elements

 If a `Mandatory EBML Element` has a default value declared by an `EBML Schema` and the value of the `EBML Element` is equal to the declared default value then that `EBML Element` is not required to be present within the `EBML Document` if its `Parent Element` is present.
 In this case, the default value of the `Mandatory EBML Element` MUST be interpreted by the `EBML Reader` although the `EBML Element` is not present within its `Parent Element`.